cupOJoseph/Thermal-comfort-computer-vision/index.md

 #### Thermal image:
 1. Run harr cascade face detection on the first image.

 2. Since the result of the face detection only returns a rough area of where it thinks the face is, we extend the detected face region by a substantial percentage so that the entire head is in the frame.
-At this point, we crop out the head region in the 1st image.

-Below is what we have after the first two steps.
+At this point, we crop out the head region in the 1st image.<br>Below is what we have after the first two steps.
 The green box is the result of the harr cascade face detection.
 The blue box is the region that we crop out to use for the remaining steps.
 [img]

 3. Now, we threshold the grayscale image with a simple threshold of [50,255].